 Mike: I think it’s pretty good, but I haven’t heard that much.
-My own personal music taste is a bit heavier, toward the darker, slower side of music but I still like Hank’s music in Force of Evil because it’s more classical oriented like Judas Priest style and I like that a lot, it’s what I grew up with.
+My music taste is a bit heavier, toward the darker, slower side of music, but I still like Hank’s music in Force of Evil because it’s more classic-oriented like Judas Priest style, and I like that a lot.
+It’s what I grew up with.

-Andy: I’ve only heard a couple songs.
+Andy: I’ve only heard a couple of songs.
 I think it’s cool.
-I think its fine but it’s not my cup of tea.
+I think it’s fine, but it’s not my cup of tea.

-Okay guys.
-Our fifteen minutes seems to be used… Thanx for you time!
+Okay, guys.
+Our fifteen minutes seems to be used… Thanx for your time!

 Andy & Mike: No problem